ygtxr1997/RoboKit/README.md

  - Triangle button to start recording.
  - Square button to stop recording.
  - Cross button to set the gripper to home position.
- - LB to activate the IMU controlling.
+ - LB to activate the xyz controlling with IMU.
+ - RB to activate the xyz controlling without IMU.
  - RT to close the gripper.
  - L joy stick to x-y plan move.
  - R joy stick to z axis move.